Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

-To explain this further, let us consider the inflation used in the remainder of this work, namely the {\em $AB$-Cut inflation} of the triangle scenario, depicted in~\Cref{fig:triangleandinflations}(b).
-In this case, the inflated DAG contains just a single copy of each of the visible nodes, $A,B,C$, and a single copy of two of the latent nodes, namely, $L$ and $N$ but two copies of the latent node $M$.
+To explain these concepts further, let us consider an inflation used in the remainder of this work, namely the {\em $AB$-Cut inflation} of the triangle scenario, depicted in~\Cref{fig:triangleandinflations}(b).
+In this case, the inflated DAG contains just a single copy of each of the visible nodes, $A,B,C$, and a single copy of two of the latent nodes, namely, $L$ and $N$, but two copies of the latent node $M$.
 The latter are denoted by $M_{1}$ and $M_{2}$, while the former are denoted by $A_{1},B_{1},C_{1},L_{1},N_{1}$.
 Consider next the requirement of matching the ancestral subgraphs of visible nodes.
 The ancestry of each of the visible nodes in the original triangle consists only of the node's parents, so that the ancestral sub-DAG of node $A$ is the $v$-shaped ``collider'' DAG with arrows pointing from latent nodes $L$ and $M$ to $A$ (and similarly for $B$ with parents $L,N$ and for $C$ with parents $M,N$).
 In the Cut inflation, the situation is the same: the visible node $A_{1}$ has ancestry given by the $v$-shaped DAG with parents $L_{1}$ and $M_{2}$, $B_{1}$ has parents $M_{1}$ and $N_{1}$, and $C_{1}$ has parents $L_{1}$ and $N_{1}$.
 By removing the copy-indices (the subscripts) these ancestral sub-DAGs exactly match those of $A$, $B$ and $C$.
+By the same token, it can be seen that $\{A_{1}, C_{1}\}$ is an injectable set: the ancestral subgraph of $\{A_{1}, C_{1}\}$ in $G'$ is the $w$-shaped subgraph made up of $A_{1}, C_{1}$, their parents $L_{1}, M_{2}, N_{1}$ and the arrows between them, which corresponds precisely to the subgraph made up of $A,B,L,M,N$ in $G$.
+Likewise, $\{B_{1}, C_{1}\}$ is also an injectable set.